Ireland Deprivation Index · Pobal HP Index · Census 2022

 Disadvantaged areas map Ireland — Pobal HP Deprivation Index

-Understanding the Pobal HP Index
+What the Pobal HP Index measures

 Index Range